kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 <a name="css-detection"></a>
 ## Step 3: Use JavaScript to Detect whether or not CSS is enabled

 The code in step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
-But if *just* CSS disabled, things fall apart.
+But if *just* CSS is disabled, things fall apart.

 If *just* CSS is disabled, JavaScript will change the `no-js` class name in our `<html>` tag to `js`.
-The point of this code was allow the invocation of the `.js #no-js-searchbox` so we can hide our Google CSE search box.
+The point of this code was to allow the invocation of the `.js #no-js-searchbox` so we can hide our Google CSE search box.

-But when CSS is disabled in a browser, it renders all custom styles usless and allows only the the brower's default styling to render.
-This means that the `.js #no-js-searchbox` selector be ignored and the CSE box will be visible.
+But when CSS is disabled in a browser, it renders all custom styles useless and allows only the the browser's default styling to render.
+This means that the `.js #no-js-searchbox` selector will be ignored and the CSE box will be visible.

-And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* searchboxes.
+And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* search boxes.
 That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't build if CSS is *disabled*.
 Which is fine because, as mentioned in the paragraph above, the Google search box box will be visible if CSS is disabled, giving our end-users a search option in every situation.

-Someone by the name of ["Kethinov" shared a very cool trick to detect if CSS is enabled with JavaScript](http://www.sitepoint.com/forums/showthread.php?592155-How-to-detect-whether-CSS-enabled-or-not-using-Javascript "How to detect whether CSS enabled or not using Javascript") over on the SitePoint forum.
-I made a few syntax changes but quite loyal to is clever code
+Someone by the name of "Kethinov" shared [a very cool trick to use JavaScript to detect if CSS is enabled in a browser](http://www.sitepoint.com/forums/showthread.php?592155-How-to-detect-whether-CSS-enabled-or-not-using-Javascript "How to detect whether CSS enabled or not using JavaScript") over on the SitePoint forum.
+I made a few syntax changes but remain quite loyal to his ridiculously clever code.

 Let's update our already-existing `js/scripts.js` file so it looks like this:
 {% prism javascript %}